Samuel Hoare Jr: Work

 His main interests at this time were the abolition of the slave trade and the establishment of Sunday schools across the country.
 He was also involved in a plan to establish a free black colony in Sierra Leone.
 Many of his neighbours were abolitionists.
 From 1774 James Stephen spent his summers in Stoke Newington at the Summerhouse next to Fleetwood House.

-In 1772 he became a junior partner in the Lombard Street bank of Bland and Barnett, which became Barnett, Hoare & Co.
+In 1772, he became a junior partner in the Lombard Street bank of Bland and Barnett, which became Barnett, Hoare & Co.
 The bank traded under the sign of the black horse.
 Further mergers followed, to form Barnetts, Hoares, Hanbury & Lloyd and ultimately in 1884, Lloyds Banking Company took over Barnetts, Hoares, Hanbury & Lloyd in a bid to gain a foothold in London and acquired the black horse sign which continues in use as the Lloyds Bank logo.
 The leading partner in Barnetts, Hoares, Hanbury & Lloyd, Edward Broadie Hoare, joined the Lloyds board of directors and became Deputy Chairman.

-In 1788 Samuel Hoare Jr married Hannah Sterry, the 19-year-old daughter of Henry and Mary Sterry, of Bush Hill, Enfield and Hatton Garden.
+In 1788, Samuel Hoare Jr married Hannah Sterry, the 19-year-old daughter of Henry and Mary Sterry, of Bush Hill, Enfield and Hatton Garden.
 The family holidayed in Cromer, and kept up the connections with his first wife's relatives.
 Later his illness drove him to take the family to Bath, where a medical man advised him that the New River, running so close to Stoke Newington Church Street and Clissold Park, might be harming his health.

-In 1790 they moved to higher ground, to Heath House, a prominent mansion in Hampstead, at the crest of the hill about four miles north of the City.
+In 1790, they moved to higher ground, to Heath House, a prominent mansion in Hampstead, at the crest of the hill about four miles north of the City.
 The Hoares entertained generously.
-William Howitt referred to Heath House as "Mr Hoare's hopitable mansion".
+William Howitt referred to Heath House as "Mr Hoare's hospitable mansion".
 According to Edward Walford (1878):